A programmable quantum current standard from the Josephson and the quantum Hall effects: Principle of the programmable quantum current standard

-The total number of ampere.turns collected in the CCC is $N_\mathrm{JK}I_\mathrm{JK}$ where $I_\mathrm{JK}=I_f + I_s + I_t$ is close to $V_\mathrm{J}/R_\mathrm{H}$ within a third order correction in $\varepsilon$.
-If $\varepsilon_f, \varepsilon_s, \varepsilon_t <10^{-3}$, the current $I_\mathrm{JK}$ and the number of ampere.turns $N_\mathrm{JK}I_\mathrm{JK}$ depart from their quantized values ($V_\mathrm{J}/R_\mathrm{H}$) and $N_\mathrm{JK}(V_\mathrm{J}/R_\mathrm{H})$ by less than $10^{-9}$ in relative value.
-Thus, the new connection scheme proposed allows the exact injection of the number of ampere.turns generated by the programmable quantized current in the CCC.
 Several conditions have to be fulfilled to ensure that this ideal description holds in an experiment.
 Electromotive forces (emfs) generated along wires between helium temperature and room temperature should be compensated by an efficient offset substraction procedure.
 Increasing both the Josephson voltage and the resistance of the QHR and keeping constant their ratio reduces the impact of emfs.
 The QHR can be either a single Hall bar or a QHARS provided that the current supplied in the circuit is lower that the current width of the Josephson voltage steps which amounts to some mA in modern PJAVS.
-For a Josephson voltage of 1 V and a QHR of resistance $R_\mathrm{K}/2$ (a single Hall bar operating on the $\nu=2$ plateau where $\nu$ is the Landau level filling factor) the current is about $77~\mu A$.
-Moreover, leakage current between the CCC and the QHR should be prevented by connecting to ground both the low potential of the Josephson array and the shielding of each wire connected to the QHR, the CCC and the Josephson array.
-Any current leakage $I_L$ is thus redirected to ground.
+For a Josephson voltage of 1 V and a QHR of resistance $R_\mathrm{K}/2$ (a single Hall bar operating on the $\nu=2$ plateau where $\nu$ is the Landau level filling factor) the current is about $77~\mu \mathrm{A}$.
+Moreover, leakage currents responsible for a difference between the total currents circulating through the QHR and the CCC should be cancelled.
+These leakage currents can be strongly reduced by connecting to ground both the low potential of the Josephson array and the shielding of each wire of the setup.
+By this way, any leakage current $I_\mathrm{L}$ is redirected to ground.
+The direct leakage current short-circuiting the QHR, the most troublesome, is thus cancelled.
+However, the potential $\epsilon_f (R_\mathrm{H}/2)\times I_f$ at the current terminal of the QHR (potentials at the voltage terminals of the QHR are very close to ground potential) leads to the circulation of a residual small leakage current $\epsilon_f (R_\mathrm{H}/2)\times I_f/R_\mathrm{L}$ towards ground that short-circuits the first CCC winding, where $R_\mathrm{L}$ is the insulating resistance to ground of the cable.
+This results in the injection of an ampere-turns value in the CCC that departs from its nominal value $N_\mathrm{JK}I_\mathrm{JK}$ by about $\epsilon_f\times R_\mathrm{H}/2R_\mathrm{L}$ in relative value.
+Assuming $R_\mathrm{H}=R_\mathrm{K}/2$, $R_\mathrm{L}\gg 10^{12}~\Omega$ (easily achieved using cables with polytetrafluoroetylene insulator) and $\epsilon_f < 10^{-3}$ leads to a relative discrepancy much smaller than $10^{-11}$.
 Now we will detail some metrological applications in which the quantized current $I_\mathrm{JK}$ can be used.